 What Are the Ingredients in Mexican Chicken Casserole?

-Here’s the secret both to the flavors and the speed of pulling this together: most of the ingredients are prepared!
+There is a secret both to the mouthwatering flavors and the speed of pulling this together!
+Most of the ingredients are already prepared!

 - Red Enchilada Sauce (canned)